snax4a/shy/README.md

 gateway.

 The Angular Fullstack generator for Yeoman was used to scaffold out the initial project.
 The angularJS components are ready for migration to 2.0.
+Support for node > 7 is waiting on Gulp 4.0.

 ## Getting Started